RikkaApps/websites/www/privacy_policy.md

 ## 1. Personal information

-We do not collect and hold any information that would allow us to identify users of our apps.
+If not special specified, we do not collect and hold any information that would allow us to identify users of our apps.

 In case of in-app purchases of our apps in the Google Play Store, we receive information about the purchase (order ID, purchase time, region) from Google.

+The following applications have optional features which requires additional information.

+Storage Isolation has "online rules" feature.
+This feature is disabled by default from version 8.2.2.
+If this feature is enabled, in order to fetch the "online rule" related to the application, we collect application ID of apps on users' device.
+No other personal information is collected and sent.
+The application ID is only used to find the corresponding rule file and not stored.

 ## 2. Anonymous identifier